jeevithieshd/Video-Data-Anaytics-with-Kafka-and-Faust/README.md

 # Video-Data-Anaytics-with-Kafka-and-Faust

+## Requirements

+1. pytorch
+2. faust
+3. kafka-python
+4. python-snappy

+## How to run the Project

 1. Run the Zookeeper with zookeeper_cluster_1.properties in the Zookeepers folder
 2. Run the Servers with server_cluster_1_1.properties and server_cluster_1_2.properties in the Servers folder
 3. Place the Video files to be analysed in the Data/Data1 and Data/Data2 folders.